jculp/getting.and.cleaning.data/README.md

 From the combined `data` object, measurements not related to a mean or standard deviation are removed using `grepl()` and indexing.

 #### 3. Descriptive activity names
-Similar to the initial datasets, a list of descriptive activity labels is read into R.  These labels are set to all lower-case and spaces are replaces with periods.
+Similar to the initial datasets, a list of descriptive activity labels is read into R.  These labels are set to all lower-case using `tolower()` and spaces are replaces with periods using `gsub()`.
 The `data` object is then updated with these descriptive activity labels based on the activity code from `y`.

 #### 4. Descriptive variable names
-Something
+The headers of the `data` object are then cleaned with `tolower()`, similar to the activity labels earlier.
+In addition, parentheses are removed and hyphens are replaced with periods, again with `gsub()`.

+#### 5. Tidy dataset
+Finally, by utilizing `group_by()` and `summarize_each()` from the `tidyr` package, a final dataset is created as the `data.tidy` object.
+Each row in this dataset represents a unique combination of activy and subject.
+For each unique combination, the means of all mean or standard deviation measurements are provided.